Welcome to the Renovations Hub

 opening ourselves to the fullness of god’s calling

-May 5, 2025 - After years of careful planning, hard work, and generosity, we are about to start renovations!
-We are on schedule to begin construction in early June 2025.
-We are finalizing construction documents and contracts and working on logistics.
-A huge thank you goes to Herron Horton Architects, the buildings & grounds committee, the vestry and staff, and everyone who hauled stuff off for donation this spring in The Great Christ Church Clean Out.
+After years of careful planning, hard work, and generosity, we are underway with construction as of July 1, 2025!
+A huge thank you goes to Herron Horton Architects, the buildings & grounds committee, the vestry and staff, and everyone who has given generously, hauled stuff off for donation in The Great Christ Church Clean Out, and prayed about this important chapter in the life of Christ Church.

 What happens next: there will be two phases to construction.
 In phase one, the parking lot entrance, office area, and parlor will remain accessible.
 The rest of the first floor of the parish house will be under construction, and there will be a construction fence around most of the parking lot.
 We will have stairway access to the second and third floors, and occasional use of the elevator.
 A second phase follows when the first floor is finished, in which we’ll have access to most of the parish house.
 In phase two, the addition along Scott St will be removed removed and green space added.